Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quân đội Nhân dânBáo Quân đội Nhân dân19/05/2023

-The quake struck at around 02:57 GMT (09:57 Vietnam time) at a depth of around 38km, according to the USGS.
-The Pacific Tsunami Warning Center issued a tsunami warning for areas in New Caledonia, Fiji and Vanuatu, and assessed that tsunami waves could hit coastal areas within 1,000km of the epicenter.
-The US Tsunami Warning Center also warned of strong tsunami waves along the coasts of Vanuatu, New Caledonia and Fiji.
+According to the USGS, the earthquake occurred at around 02:57 GMT (09:57 Vietnam time), at a depth of about 38km.
+The Pacific Tsunami Warning Center issued a tsunami warning for areas in New Caledonia, Fiji and Vanuatu, and assessed that tsunami waves could strike coastal areas within 1,000km of the earthquake's epicenter.
+The US Tsunami Warning Center also feared strong tsunami waves along the coasts of Vanuatu, New Caledonia and Fiji.

 Meanwhile, Australia's Bureau of Meteorology warned that the earthquake could pose a danger to Lord Howe Island off the country's east coast.
 New Zealand is also assessing the risk from the earthquake and the potential for a tsunami to hit the country.